Police say DNA, debit card, receipt all point to Penn Hills man charged with fatal 2017 crash

 Among the other charges Tyler faces are causing an accident involving death, speeding, reckless driving, involuntary manslaughter, driving with a suspended license, and driving on the wrong side of the road.

-A preliminary hearing has not yet been scheduled.
+A preliminary hearing has been scheduled for March 8.

 Court records show Tyler has been charged in different cases for two DUIs, driving without a license, assault and other traffic related charges.